Protect your Vital Sound & Audio Tools, People and Processes with Film Casualty

 Employment Practices Liability Insurance (EPLI)

-This is where it gets real.
 Employment Practices Liability Insurance covers against claims made by employees alleging discrimination, wrongful termination, harassment and other employment-related issues, such as failure to promote.
 Disgruntled employees can lead to expensive consequences.
 You can take a few actions to avoid this:

 - Make sure everyone knows your company’s guidelines regarding promotion, termination, discrimination and other factors affecting employment, and be generous with information.